golovach-ivan/Correct-by-Construction/competitors/kadena.md

 1. **Keyset definition**.
 Definition stores in the global keyset database.
 2. **Module declaration**.
 Functions, Schema definitions, Table definitions.

+A	smart	contract	in	Pact	is	comprised	of	three	core	elements:	tables,	keysets,	and	a	code	module.

 Secondary facts
 - Pact interpreter is written in Haskell